Section508Coordinators/Dev-Automation/examples/lighthouse/lh-advanced-project1/readme.md

 ## Setup

-Node.js needs to be available on your system.
+Git and Node.js needs to be available on your system.

 ```sh
 npm -g install